boraoden/boraoden.github.io/_posts/2023-01-21-homecoming-en.md

 i took a walk as a tradition on the same old destinations of mine in city, it was quiet and cold. music in my ears have accompanied me but walk was a bit bitter one i sensed. it wasn't like my past walks since this time i definitely felt like i am completely different person. memories, regrets and much more have invaded my mind through that boring walk.

 birthday is coming soon. i don't know what to say.
-22 years has gone so fast and i feel like i've wasted the most of it with repeating the same silly mistakes. i am a bit tired.
+22 years has gone so fast and i feel like i've wasted the most of it with repeating the same silly mistakes. i am so tired.